Mavalli Tiffin Rooms: History

-MTR serves Karnataka Brahmin food.
-The decor is outdated.
-For many years, customers entered the restaurant through the kitchen.

-During World War II, MTR found it difficult to make idlis since rice was in short supply.
-According to MTR, they experimented with semolina instead of rice and thus invented the breakfast item of Rava Idli.
-MTR was the first fast-food restaurant in the world to serve 21,000 customers in seven hours.

-As of today, the MTR restaurants are headed by Hemamalini Maiya, Vikram Maiya, and Arvind Maiya, the grandchildren of Yagnanarayana Maiya.

-Silver tumblers are used to serve beverages.
 This restaurant was closed in the 1975 Indian emergency when the Food Control Act made it unprofitable to serve food items; It reopened in 1981.

 To save the jobs during the time it was closed, MTR started selling spices and roasted flour mixes.
-That was the beginning of its entry into the convenience and instant food business.
+That was the beginning of its entry into the convenience and instant food business that became MTR Foods.

+Cuisine and Innovation

+MTR serves Karnataka Hindu food.
+For many years, customers entered the restaurant through the kitchen.During World War II, MTR found it difficult to make idlis since rice was in short supply.
+According to MTR, they experimented with semolina instead of rice and thus invented the breakfast item of Rava Idli.

+Management and Expansion

+Maiya family continues to own and manage restaurant with 3rd generation of Maiya family, Hemamalini Maiya, Vikram Maiya, and Arvind Maiya, the grandchildren of Yagnanarayana Maiya.